jason45992/ccaexplorer/README.md

 ### Prerequisites

-This is an example of how to lget a local copy up and running.
+This is an example of how to get a local copy up and running.

 * For Android Studio and IntelliJ: https://flutter.dev/docs/development/tools/android-studio
 * For Visual Studio Code: https://flutter.dev/docs/development/tools/vs-code